Oil spill during bunkering operations off Changi: MPA

-SINGAPORE: The Maritime and Port Authority of Singapore (MPA) said on Tuesday (Oct 29) it was alerted to an oil spill off Changi during bunkering operations between a Bahamas-flagged container vessel and a licensed bunker tanker.
+SINGAPORE: The Maritime and Port Authority of Singapore (MPA) said on Tuesday (Oct 29) it was alerted to an oil spill off Changi during bunkering operations between a Bahamas-flagged bulk carrier and a licensed bunker tanker.

 The incident was reported to have happened on Monday at about 5.40pm.
 Bunkering operations were ceased immediately, said MPA in a news release.